Frequently Asked Questions

 Is it expensive to be a part of the Stony Point Band?

 Band fees and expenses at Stony Point are at or below the costs of participating in band at any other RRISD high school and our fee schedule is considerably LOWER than fees at other non-RRISD high schools in the area.
-Comparing fees for other Stony Point activities (like football, cheerleading, Majestics, lacrosse, baseball, volleyball), our fee schedule is still much lower than most of these other WHS organizations.
+Comparing fees for other Stony Point activities (like football, cheerleading, Tiger Dancers, lacrosse, baseball, volleyball), our fee schedule is still much lower than most of these other WHS organizations.

 Some years our fees have increased, but most of these increases reflect higher costs for transportation, supplies, and equipment, and the district-required Game Day Meal plan.